d-fact/eval-runner-docker/README.md

 docker-compose -f docker-compose.yml build
 ```

-If successfully built, there would be two images built --- *diffbase_slicing-driver* and
+After successful completion, there will be two images--- *diffbase_slicing-driver* and
 *diffbase_rts-driver*.
-(They should be shown in the image list if issuing `docker image ls` on
+They should be shown in the image list, and their names are usually prefixed
-cmdline, and their names are usually prefixed by the folder name.
-So you did not clone the repo as
-`diffbase`, the image names can be different.)
+by the folder name.
+So you did not clone the repo as `diffbase`, the image names can be different.

 ```sh
 % docker image ls